PavanRangani/docs/docs/prd/philanthropy/payment.md

 - Sorting
   - Primary sorting on Descending order of Year and Secondary sorting on Descending order of Date and Third sorting on Ascending order of Project name.
 - Shows total of Approved amount for each group of date and year.
 - Scheduled Date and Organization columns won't be available.
-All other columns are same as Browse all payments page table.
+All other columns are same as Browse payments page.
 - Filters are also same as Browse all payments page.
 Only organization filter won't be available here.
 - On hover shows vertmore action menu at right side on the row.
   - Vertmore actions: Edit Payment, Make Payment, Edit Grant, Delete